BeauPrime/BeauRoutine/README.md

 ```

 ### Modifying a Tween
-After creating a Tween, you can then enhance it with curves, loops, and wave functions.
-before starting it.
+After creating a Tween, you can then enhance it with curves, loops, and wave functions before starting it.

 ```csharp
 // Create the tween.